People you’d like to meet in heaven

 We will shortly enter into Lent, Easter and Pentecost.

-The last of these holy seasons in the Christian Liturgy teaching us that Christ appeared many times after His Passion and death.
-And that more than a few times, He ate with His apostles.
+Christ appeared many times after His Passion and death.
+More than a few times, He ate with His apostles.
 Even telling them that He “was hungry.”

 The B U T remains, however, (in cases like this one, the acronym behold the underlying truth fits all too well: Does this apply to me?
 Is this possible for me?